Updated November 2020

 - Gave customers a better experience with the brand (43%)

 Of course, simply requiring employees to promote the company isn't going to fly for a lot of reasons, not the least of which is the lack of authenticity.
-Altimeter analysts found that employees were most likely to advocate on social media for their employers' when they:
+Altimeter analysts found that four factors motivate employees to advocate for their employers on social :

 - Believe in the mission and want to promote what the organization does (57%)

 - Believe in the product/services and want to share their experience creating/delivering them (46%)

 - Want to recruit new employees (42%)

 - Want friends to understand them better (42%)

 If you're engaged in a social listening effort, you already know which of your employees (or volunteers and board members) are promoting your brand.
 Acknowledge their efforts so they're motivated to continue.
 If you don't know which insiders are advocating for your brand, start looking!

 Adding employee voices to your product/service and influencer marketing initiatives reinforces messaging and branding and introduces your organization to wider audience.